Mont Albert

 Mont Albert is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population for the Mont Albert statistical area (Lv2) is around 5,365, reflecting an increase of 417 people since the 2021 Census.
-This growth represents an 8.4% rise from the previously reported figure of 4,948 people.
-The latest estimate of 5,341 residents was inferred by AreaSearch following examination of the ABS's ERP data release in June 2024 and address validation since the Census date.
-This population density equates to approximately 3,155 persons per square kilometer, placing Mont Albert (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 8.4% since census is within 1.3 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 97.0% of overall population gains during recent periods, driving primary growth for the area.
+The population of the suburb of Mont Albert is estimated at around 5,365 as of Feb 2026.
+This reflects an increase of 417 people since the 2021 Census, which reported a population of 4,948 people.
+The change is inferred from the resident population of 5,341 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 3,155 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Mont Albert's 8.4% growth since census positions it within 1.5 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting with weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends suggest a growth of just below the median statistical area analysed by AreaSearch, with an expected increase of 599 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 8.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to grow by 590 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.5% in total over the 17 years.

 Frequently Asked Questions - Population